swcarpentry/hg-novice/_extras/discuss.md

 However, most of the other problems boil down to whether or not a good diff is possible.

 This isn't to say you should *never* use Mercurial on binary files.
-A rule of thumb is that it's okay if the binary file won't change very often, and if it does change, you don't care about merging in small differences between versions.
+A rule of thumb is that it's OK if the binary file won't change very often, and if it does change, you don't care about merging in small differences between versions.